 Andouille (pronounced “an-doo-ee”) Sausage.
 A Cajun spiced and smoked sausage.

 Beignet (pronounced “ben-ñay”) Fried dough served with powdered sugar on top.

 Boudin (pronounced “boo-dan”).
 A ground Cajun sausage made with spices, one main meat ingredient and always mixed with rice.

 Po-boy.
-A sandwich, kind of like a submarine or a hero but way better.
+A sandwich, kind of like a sub, grinder, or hero but way better.
 You may be asked if you want it “dressed”, which means with lettuce, tomato and mayonnaise.

-Muffuletta. (prononced “muff-uh-LOT-uh."
+Muffuletta. (pronounced “muff-uh-LOT-uh."
 The proprietors of Central Grocery pronounce it "moo-foo-LET-ta”) An Italian sandwich best sampled from the Central Grocery.

 Tchoupitoulas is pronounced “chop-ih-toolas” (basically, the first “T” is silent).
 It’s the street where Tipitina’s is, at the corner of Napoleon.